JudeQuintana/terraform-main/docs/routing-policy-language.md

 mesh, not a permission system for point-to-point links.
 Where connectivity requires explicit construction (peering), policy is redundant.
 Where connectivity is implicit (transit routing), policy is essential.

+## Enterprise Routing: Single Table with Policy vs. Per-Attachment Tables

+Enterprise AWS environments typically use one TGW route table per VPC attachment to enforce isolation.
+Each VPC gets its own route table, and reachability is controlled by selectively propagating routes between tables.
+This is the pattern AWS recommends in its reference architectures and what most consulting firms implement.

+### How the per-attachment model works in practice

+With 20 VPCs, you manage 20 TGW route tables.
+Each table must be configured with the correct propagation and association rules to express which VPCs can reach which.
+Adding a new VPC means:

+1. Create a new TGW route table
+2. Associate the new attachment to it
+3. Decide which existing tables should propagate to the new one (and vice versa)
+4. Update potentially many tables when reachability requirements change

+This is O(N) operational complexity per VPC addition, and O(N^2) reasoning about the full reachability matrix.
+At 50+ VPCs across multiple regions, the propagation rules become difficult to audit and easy to misconfigure.
+There is no single place that answers "can VPC A reach VPC B?" -- you must trace propagation chains across tables.

+### How single table with policy works

+One TGW route table.
+Every VPC attachment is associated and propagated to it.
+The TGW forwards everything -- full mesh at the transit layer.
+Reachability is controlled exclusively at VPC route tables via compiled policy.

+Adding a new VPC means:
+1. Create the TGW attachment (topology)
+2. The TGW route is generated automatically (forwarding plane)
+3. Policy evaluation determines which VPC routes are emitted (edge)

+The reachability question is answered in one place: the `routing_policy` block.
+`terraform plan` shows exactly which routes exist.
+No propagation chains to trace, no tables to cross-reference.

+### Why policy at the edge is sufficient

+The enterprise concern with a single TGW route table is: "if someone adds a route manually, traffic can flow anywhere."
+This is a valid operational risk but not an architectural one.
+The correct mitigation is:

+- **Drift detection** -- `terraform plan` shows unauthorized routes immediately
+- **Preventive controls** -- IAM policies restricting who can modify route tables
+- **The policy declaration itself** -- version-controlled, PR-reviewed, auditable

+Per-attachment TGW tables provide defense-in-depth at the forwarding plane, but at the cost of operational complexity that grows quadratically.
+The routing policy language provides equivalent segmentation guarantees at the edge with linear operational complexity and compile-time auditability.

+### Compliance frameworks

+The routing policy language maps directly to compliance requirements because policy declarations are auditable artifacts:

+**PCI-DSS (network segmentation):** Requires demonstrable isolation between cardholder data environments and other networks.
+A `segments` declaration with payment workloads in one segment and non-payment in another is the proof.
+`terraform plan` output showing zero routes between segments is the audit evidence.
+No runtime testing required -- the compiler guarantees it.

+**HIPAA (access controls):** Requires that electronic protected health information (ePHI) is accessible only to authorized systems. `default = "deny"` with explicit `allow` rules to ePHI-hosting VPCs produces a minimal connectivity set.
+The policy declaration documents the access control.
+The plan output proves enforcement.

+**FedRAMP / NIST 800-53 (boundary protection):** Requires managed interfaces at system boundaries with deny-all, permit-by-exception posture.
+This is literally `default = "deny"` with `allow` rules.
+The policy language's precedence algebra (deny > allow > segments > default) maps to the control hierarchy these frameworks expect.

+**SOC 2 (logical access):** Requires evidence that logical access to systems is restricted and monitored.
+The policy declaration is the restriction.
+Git history on the policy file is the change log.
+Plan output diffed between commits is the access change audit trail.

+In each case, the compliance artifact is the policy itself -- not a separate document describing what the network *should* look like, but the actual declaration that *compiles to* the network.
+The gap between documentation and implementation that auditors typically probe does not exist.
+The documentation *is* the implementation.

 ## Test Coverage